-Mint is a flavoursome herb and growing good leafy plants is easy, too easy when it tries to take over.
+Mint is a flavour-some herb.
+Growing good leafy plants is easy, too easy when it tries to take over.

 Mint Cultivation and Growing Tips